Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

   - probability of gullying or human-induced erosion,
   - soil nutrient fertilization, liming and similar maps,

-In the following sections we provide some practical tips (with links to the most important data sources) on how to prepare soil covariates for PSM.
+In the following sections we provide some practical advice (with links to the most important data sources) on how to prepare soil covariates for use in PSM.

 ### Soil covariate data sources (30–100 m resolution) {#soil-covs-30m}